 Take a day trip

 The city is not only famous on its own, but it also has spectacular surroundings.
 You can visit cultural sites as well as some natural wonders.
 And because it lies close to the border, you can also take a trip to neighboring countries like Bosnia and Hercegovina and Monte Negro.
-In Croatia, you can visit the Elapid islands, the island of Korcula, and the Pelješac peninsula with the old town of Ston.
+In Croatia, you can visit the Elapid islands, the island of Korcula, the island of Mljet, and the Pelješac peninsula with the old town of Ston.
 But if you wish, you can also visit Mostar (another old jewel in neighboring Bosnia) and Kravice waterfalls.
 Furthermore, you can also see Boka Kotarska fjord with Kotor, an equally impressive old town.

 ©oddviser.com